aescomar/aescomar/README.md

 ### Hi everyone.
 My name is ANGEL ESCOBEDO 👋

-- 🔭 I like working on Javascript, Angular, Sql Server, C#, Oracle ...
+- 🔭 I like working on n8n, Phyton, Javascript, Angular, Sql Server, C#, Oracle ...
 <!--
 **aescomar/aescomar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.